tynopet/homework/homework-23/jobs.md

 64.3
   1. He's a policeman.
     Really?
 When did he join the police force?
-  2. He's a solider.
+  2. He's a soldier.
     Really?
 When did he join the army?
   3. He's a salior.
     Really?
-When did he join the police fleet?
+When did he join the fleet?
   4. He's firefighter.
     Really?
 When did he join the fire brigade?